bitchwhocodes/ParsonsArduinoWorkshop/README.md

 + Open your terminal, and make sure you are in the directory
 + npm install socket.io --save
 + Open up your app.js script in Visual Studio Code
 + You can now add in socket io - reference this example in the [app.js](https://github.com/bitchwhocodes/ParsonsArduinoWorkshop/tree/master/NodeSite)

 ## 4. Unity
 I have an example [here](https://github.com/bitchwhocodes/ParsonsArduinoWorkshop/tree/master/UnityToNodeSocket).
 You need to install the Socket IO asset from the Unity Asset Store.
 You can see it [here](https://www.assetstore.unity3d.com/en/#!/content/21721).
 You will need to configure it a bit.
++ Get the asset from the asset store
++ Open the example file
++ You can also reference this [example](https://github.com/bitchwhocodes/ParsonsArduinoWorkshop/tree/master/UnityToNodeSocket)
++ Configure the Socket Prefab - you will need to change the url on it to reflect where your NODE app is running ( localhost:3000)

 ## 5. Run your Node script
 node app.js in the folder you created it.